 Detective Conan: Case Closed

-Shinichi Kudou, a high school student with exceptional detective abilities, is well renowned for solving a number of difficult cases.
+Shinichi Kudou, a high school student with exceptional detective abilities, is well renowned for solving a number of diffi cases.
 Shinichi unwittingly witnesses a scary illicit activity when he observes two suspicious men and chooses to follow them one day.
-Unfortunately, he gets caught in the deed, so the men inject him with an experimental drug developed by their criminal organization before abandoning him to die.
+Unfortunately, he gets caught in the deed, so the men inject him with an experimental material developed by their organization before abandoning him to lose his life.
 Shinichi, to his surprise, survives to see another day, albeit in the body of a seven-year-old child.

 He conceals his true identity from everyone, even his childhood friend Ran Mouri and her father, famous detective Kogorou Mouri, while perfectly keeping his original brilliance.
 To that goal, he adopts the pen name Conan Edogawa, after the mystery writers Arthur Conan Doyle and Ranpo Edogawa.